DevWithShakil/laravel_assignment/README.md

 6. Configure your `.env` file with PostgreSQL database credentials.
 7. Run migrations: `php artisan migrate`
 8. Serve the application: `php artisan serve`

+## Note:

+1. Database SQl File are provided in the resources/DB_Query folder.
+2. Entity Relationship Diagram image formate is provided in the resources/ERD folder.